 College graduates who have had little or no professional training in education can pursue a Middle Childhood license at the post-baccalaureate level.
 Please note that students must be available for fieldwork in area schools during the day.

-Middle Childhood Generalist (grades 4-6) Endorsement
+Additional Licensure - Middle Childhood Generalist (grades 4-6) Endorsement

 Teachers with a middle childhood (4-9) license or currently working on a middle childhood license can obtain an endorsement in two additional concentration areas beyond their current licensure by completing the required coursework in those areas.
 All concentrations are available at the post-baccalaureate level.

 Additional Licensure - Middle Childhood Education for certified teachers